akshaykmr/oorja/docs/project-setup.md

 #### Run the app
-- With all settings in place the app should be able to run 🙏. `meteor npm start` Don't worry if some error comes up (I am expecting it), reach out to me and I'll try my best to update the docs accordingly.
+- With all settings in place the app should be able to run 🙏. `meteor npm start` Don't worry if some error comes up, reach out to me and I'll try my best to update the docs accordingly.
+- To simulate joining the with another user use a incognito window to open the same room link.
+Since the session is not shared you can test 2 users interacting locally.

 [**more details on settings-development.json**](./settings-development.md)

 #### Dev setup